MBM1607/local-time/README.md

 * `time-or-date` Displays the time if it occurs today or the date if not.
 "3:26pm" or "Apr 11"
 * `weekday` Displays "Today", "Yesterday", or the weekday (e.g. Wednesday) if the time is within a week of today.
 * `weekday-or-date` Displays the weekday if it occurs within a week or the date if not.
 "Yesterday" or "Apr 11"

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake test` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Contributing

+Bug reports and pull requests are welcome on GitHub at <https://github.com/MBM1607/local-time>.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/MBM1607/local-time/blob/main/CODE_OF_CONDUCT.md).

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the Local::Time project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/local-time/blob/main/CODE_OF_CONDUCT.md).